Services - Substantial Website Determination

 After we conclude our analysis, you will receive a spreadsheet itemizing the workflow of the analyst, the web page selection conditions tested, reference to the section of the applicable standard, such as WCAG-EM, and the web pages determined to be part of the substantial website.

 Besides the workflow spreadsheet, you will receive a Substantial Website File List document collecting the pages determined in the spreadsheet to be substantial, listed alphabetically.
 Files determined to be substantial by more than one section of the standard are listed once.
 This is a simple filelist to indicate the scope of an audit and remediation to follow.

 How to Get Started

 Use any of our contact options to tell us about your website, including whether you are answering a complaint.
 We will respond with a fixed-price proposal to determine the substantial part of your website from an accessibility standpoint.

-- Must we accept your determination of the substantial part
+Must we accept your determination of the substantial part of our website?

 No, but you will find our determination will go far with DoJ and OCR given that we are Trusted Testers certified by the Office of Accessible Systems & Technology.
 Without our determination, you may find them defining substantial to include more pages than we would, just to be safe.

 Why should we believe that you can define the substantial part of a website better than we who built it and run it?